Skip to main content

 If your parent’s income is above that limit, the Medically Needy door applies.
 Medi-Cal calculates a Share of Cost equal to income above the Maintenance Need Level (the very old fixed figure of $600 per month for a single adult, $934 for a couple).
 The Share of Cost is the monthly amount your parent must spend on medical care before Medi-Cal pays.
 For a senior in assisted living or a nursing home, the Share of Cost is almost always met by the facility bill itself, so Medi-Cal effectively covers the rest.

 Two cautions.
-First, the elimination applies to non-MAGI Medi-Cal, which is the category for seniors, people with disabilities, and long-term-care applicants.
-MAGI Medi-Cal (the category for most working-age adults and children under the Affordable Care Act expansion) never had an asset test to begin with.
-Second, the elimination is a California rule, not a federal rule.
+First, the asset limit applies to non-MAGI Medi-Cal, which is the category for seniors, people with disabilities, and long-term-care applicants.
+MAGI Medi-Cal (the category for most working-age adults and children under the Affordable Care Act expansion) has no asset test at all.
+Second, this is a California rule, not a federal rule.
 If your parent moves to another state, that state’s asset rules apply on day one.
+For a close call on whether a particular asset counts, an elder-law attorney or a Medi-Cal eligibility worker can confirm.

 The Aged & Disabled FPL Program, the 250% Working Disabled Program, and the rest.